University Organizational Structure

 Brandon University was founded as Brandon College in 1899 and received its charter as Brandon University in 1967.
 Today, it operates under the Brandon University Act (1998) which establishes bicameral governance for the institution.
 Two bodies, the BU Board of Governors, and the BU Senate, share responsibility for Brandon University.

-The responsibilities of the Board of Governors include selecting a president, monitoring his/her performance, providing guidance to the University via its policies, and often delegating authority to the administration.
-The Senate is responsible for academic policy of the university, which includes admissions, scholarships, courses of study, and degrees.
+The responsibilities of the Board of Governors include selecting a president, monitoring their performance, providing guidance to the University via its policies, and often delegating authority to the administration.
+The Senate is responsible for the academic policy of the university, which includes admissions, scholarships, courses of study, and degrees.
 The President of BU reports to the Board of Governors and serves as Chair of Senate.

 The three PDF documents below outline the overall reporting structure of Brandon University.
 Every effort is made to keep this information updated as changes to our organization take place.